Grupo San Jacinto Listed by thegentlemen Ransomware Group

 The Doxxing and Identity-Chain Risks

 Stolen internal files rarely stay isolated.
-A single email address from this breach can be cross-referenced with credentials leaked in earlier incidents, creating an identity chain that reveals your username on social media, your children’s gaming accounts, and even your physical location.
+A single email address from this claimed breach can be cross-referenced with credentials leaked in earlier incidents, creating an identity chain that reveals your username on social media, your children’s gaming accounts, and even your physical location.
 Criminals follow these chains to doxx individuals, hijack accounts, or launch extortion campaigns.
 Credential leaks like this one frequently cascade into gaming account takeovers because kids often reuse simple passwords across school email, parent portals, and Roblox or Fortnite accounts tied to the same household address.

 thegentlemen’s Known Track Record